Sugirtha-C/Sugirtha-C/README.md

 - 👋 Hi, I’m @Sugirtha-C
-- 👀  I’m passionate about expanding my knowledge and skills in automation testing and data literacy.
+- 👀  I’m passionate about expanding my knowledge and skills in big data technologies.
-- 🌱 Currently, I'm honing my expertise in SQL and automation testing skills.
+- 🌱 Currently, I'm honing my expertise in SQL, PySpark, Databricks.
 - 💞️  I’m enthusiastic about connecting with others in the tech community.
 - 📫 Feel free to reach out to me via my LinkedIn profile: www.linkedin.com/in/sugirtha-chandrasekaran
 - 😄 Pronouns: She/Her